DrewJSquared/flairnode/OLD_README_setup_for_potato.md

 ### Hosts:
 `sudo nano /etc/hosts`
 set to `flairnode` where relvant

+### Reboot
+Flip switch to MMC for reboot to work properly then reboot.

 - Switch to ssh from this point forward for ease